 We have created a U.S. based curriculum and appointed the most qualified faculty members to prepare students for passing a series of exams known as the United States Medical Licensure Exam (USMLE) in one attempt;

 CMU has established cooperation with over 300 preceptors in 67 hospitals and training centers throughout the US to provide its students with a wide selection of clinical clerkship locations with no waiting time;

 - Competitive tuition fees and strong financial aid

 As a new school, CMU offers very reasonable cost of attendance along with an exceptional scholarship program and easy accessible Financial Aid;

 - Beautiful, safe and quiet study environment

 Curacao is an excellent place to study.
-The island is located outside of the hurricane belt with low crime rate, nice climate, convenient transportation, economic and political stability.
+The island is located outside of the hurricane belt, low crime rate, nice climate, convenient transportation, economic and political stability.

 - Great Campus Building

 Caribbean Medical University is located in a US standard, A-class, WTC 20,000 square meter complex featuring 400-seat auditorium, 19 classrooms, university offices, computer lab, library, fitness center, student lounge, 2 restaurants, on-site bank, 300-room guest hotel and 500-car parking lot.
 It's been designed to provide an outstanding teaching environment for up to 2000 students;